Red Flags of Fraud

 To stay on guard and avoid becoming drawn into a scam, look for the warning signs of investment fraud:

-• Guarantees: Be suspect of anyone who guarantees that an investment will perform a certain way.
+- Guarantees: Be suspect of anyone who guarantees that an investment will perform a certain way or promises a lofty return.
 All investments carry some degree of risk.

-• Unregistered products: Many investment scams involve unlicensed individuals selling unregistered securities—ranging from stocks, bonds, notes, hedge funds, oil or gas deals, or fictitious instruments, such as prime bank investments.
+- Unregistered products: Many investment scams involve unlicensed or unregistered individuals selling unregistered securities—ranging from stocks, bonds, notes or hedge funds to oil and gas deals or fictitious instruments, such as prime bank investments.
+Scammers might even claim the investment is exempt from registration, which, even if true, raises the risks immensely.

-• Complex strategies: Avoid anyone who credits a highly complex investing technique for unusual success.
-Legitimate professionals should be able to explain clearly what they are doing.
-It is critical that you fully understand any investment you’re seriously considering—including what it is, what the risks are and how the investment makes money.
+- Complex strategies: Avoid anyone who credits a highly complex investing technique for unusual success.
+Legitimate professionals should be able to explain clearly what they're doing.
+It's critical that you fully understand any investment you’re seriously considering—including what it is, what the risks are and how the investment makes money.

-• Missing documentation: If someone tries to sell you a security with no documentation—that is, no prospectus in the case of a stock or mutual fund, and no offering circular in the case of a bond—he or she may be selling unregistered securities.
+- Missing documentation: If someone tries to sell you a security with no documentation—that is, no prospectus in the case of a stock or mutual fund, and no offering circular in the case of a bond—they might be selling unregistered securities.
 The same is true of stocks without stock symbols.

-• Account discrepancies: Unauthorized trades, missing funds or other problems with your account statements could be the result of a genuine error—or they could indicate churning or fraud.
+- Account discrepancies: Unauthorized trades, missing funds or other problems with your account statements could be the result of a genuine error—or they could indicate churning or fraud.
 Keep an eye on your account statements to make sure account activity is consistent with your instructions, and be sure you know who holds your assets.
-For instance, is the investment adviser also the custodian of your assets?
+For instance, is the investment professional also the custodian of your assets?
 Or is there an independent third-party custodian?
-It can be easier for fraud to occur if an adviser is also the custodian of the assets and keeper of the accounts.
+It can be easier for fraud to occur if an investment professional is also the custodian of the assets and keeper of the accounts.

 You can also use our Scam Meter to help spot red flags of investment fraud.